 Six copies.
 Six never sold or distributed experimental internal copies.
 You’d think that these would be rarer than hundred-caret diamonds, not merely the hardest-to-find and priciest of all Gnome Press items, but of all the million items in the science fiction field.
 Assuming that they still existed at all!

 And you’d be wrong.
 Once upon a time all that would be true, before the magic of the Internet.
-Today, as I write these words, all you have to do is enter a search and not one, but two copies of this scarcest of all Gnome Press titles pops up, being sold by two different dealers.
+When I first created this entry, back in 2013, not one, but two copies of this scarcest of all Gnome Press titles popped up, being sold by two different dealers.
 Amazing.
 Both were eventually snapped up but may go back onto the market at any time.

-I know where a third copy is.
+I know where one of the other copies is.
 I have it.
 Perhaps the least prepossessing valuable artifact you’ll ever see.
 The binding is a stiff gray paper.
 The front cover is mere black type, with no illustrations or even a logo.
 The spine and rear cover are blank.

 Anyone out there who would care to admit owning any of the other five (or maybe there are more!) should contact me.
 Together we’d make up one of the world’s most exclusive clubs.

 But no such honors for Greenberg.
 Although he published other titles after the first run of The Vortex Blaster, you can say that here is where Gnome Press ends, with a whimper of a failed copy of a book written by a man who blasted away entire star systems and juggled the fate of billions.
 It’s not entropy that eventually gets us all: it’s irony.

 The Vortex Blaster, by E. E. Smith, Ph D., 1960, title #81, 191 pages, $3.00, 3000 copies printed, 1960, 500 bound 1962.